cerego/trigon-api-template/README.md

 ## Key Best Practices

 - **Organize Code by Functionality**: Keep components isolated in purpose and organized within each package.
+- **Database, Domain, and Validation Separation**:
+  - Use **Prisma** for database schema management.
+  - Use **TypeScript** interfaces for core domain models, separate from the database schema.
+  - Use **Zod** for validating input at the controller layer, organized in a dedicated `validations` folder for reusability.
 - **Global Configurations**: Manage shared dependencies and configurations like TypeScript and Jest at the root.
 - **Centralized Tests**: Place integration and end-to-end tests in the global `tests` folder.
 - **Package-Specific Configurations**: Use individual `tsconfig.json` files for package-specific paths and output configurations.